JamesHawk585/flatiron-phase-2-project/README.md

 # Requirements
 1. [x] You must make a single page application (only one index.html file) using create-react-app.
-2. [0/5] Your app should use at least 3 components in a way that keeps your code well organized.
+2. [4/5] Your app should use at least 3 components in a way that keeps your code well organized.
     - Header: Create a header component that includes your name, logo, and a navigation menu to navigate between different sections of your page.
-    - About:
+    + About
+    + Header
-    - ArticleList:
+    + ArticleList:
-    - Article
+    + Article
     - CommentList
     - Comment
 3. [0/2] There should be at least 2 client-side routes using React RouterLinks to an external site..
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
 Use RESTful routing conventions where applicable.